 The first issue, adrenal gland insufficiency, has the most components to it.
 The adrenal glands are two small groups of tissue situated above each kidney.
 Within the body, they partake in a variety of functions including contributing to the control of blood volume, blood pressure, energy, and probably most importantly, reacting to stress.
 These are some hormones that it secretes:

 Aldosterone: responsible for control of the levels of salts in the blood

 Adrenaline: responsible for the "adrenaline rush", makes blood vessels clamp down and become less permeable or leaky

 Keep in mind we are not talking about an outright deficiency of cortisol in the blood.
-The importance of adrenal insufficiency is very subtle in allergies, and blood levels are often normal.
+The importance of adrenal insufficiency may be subtle in allergies, and blood levels are often normal.
 It's the pattern of tissue delivery through the day that may be off.
-Normally cortisol secretion to the tissues looks like the shaded green, but in allergies in can be "flat-lined" leading to symptoms.
-Once this is corrected through nutritional means, symptoms improve and the patient gets healthier.
+Normally cortisol secretion to the tissues should be highest in the morning, reducing throughout the day, lowest at night.

 In many patients with allergies in my experience, salivary analysis throughout the day may show a second pattern, with deficiency at one or multiple times during the day, sometimes deficiency only in the morning.